LikhithSShetty/Audio-Based-AI-Sensitive-Content-Detection-Tool/Product_resource_document.md

 * **Input:** Original video file and the list of (start, end) time intervals to redact.
 * **Output:** A new video file with the sensitive segments removed or redacted.

 ### 4.4.
-Workflow Orchestration
+Workflow Orchestration & Deployment

-* **Description:** A central script (e.g., in Python) will orchestrate the execution of the above steps, handling file inputs, outputs, and error handling.
+* **Description:** A central application (e.g., built with Python and a UI framework) will orchestrate the execution of the transcription, identification, and optional redaction steps.
+User interaction will primarily occur through a graphical user interface (GUI).
-* **Input:** Video file and configuration specifying sensitive content criteria.
+* **Input:** Video file and configuration specifying sensitive content criteria (either default or user-provided via the UI).
-* **Output:** Redacted video file and a report of flagged segments.
+* **Output:** A list of flagged sensitive segments displayed in the UI, and optionally, a redacted video file if the user chooses to perform redaction.
+* **Deployment Target:** The primary deployment target is a standalone executable file for Windows (e.g., `.exe`), created using tools like PyInstaller.
+This allows end-users to run the application without needing to install Python or manage dependencies manually (though external dependencies like FFmpeg might still require separate handling or bundling).

 ## 5. Proposed Enhancements